 - Students or parents who filed a foreign (or Puerto Rican) tax return

-- Any student or parent who has not paid their taxes owed or received any refund due - you must pay your tax debt in order for your return to be 100% processed by the IRS.
+- Students or parents who has not paid their taxes owed or received any refund due.
+You must pay your tax debt in order for your return to be 100% processed by the IRS.

 - “Order a Transcript”

 - Enter personal information – continue

 - Select “Return Transcript” under Type of Transcript field

 - Select the correct tax year (2012)